Multivacker/RentAByke/README.md

 # RentAByke
-Program to manage the rental of a bicycle shop, developed in JAVA
+Program to manage the rental of a bicycle shop, developed in JAVA, I use Netbeans IDE 8.2